Reviews

 The Pets Table box (Photo: Life With Klee Kai)

-The Pets Table are one of the newest fresh dog food companies in the pet space after launching their fresh dog food delivery service in 2023.
+The Pets Table is one of the newest fresh dog food companies in the pet space, having launched its fresh dog food delivery service in 2023.

-Powered by Hello Fresh who you’ll likely be familiar with already, The Pets Table provide fresh recipes and air dried food made from human grade ingredients, formulated by veterinarians and shipped direct to your doorstep.
+Powered by Hello Fresh, which you’ll likely be familiar with already, The Pets Table provides fresh recipes and air-dried food made from human-grade ingredients, formulated by veterinarians and shipped directly to your doorstep.

-The Pets Table explain on their website that their fresh meals are made with high quality meat, superfoods and vitamin A to keep your dog healthy, high in fiber with probiotics for gut health and made in the USA using the world’s finest ingredients.
+The Pets Table explains on their website that their fresh meals are made with high-quality meat, superfoods and vitamin A to keep your dog healthy, high in fiber with probiotics for gut health and made in the USA using the world’s finest ingredients.

 The Pets Table first box contents